-3.9.1 Sectoral Priority
+9.1 Sectoral Priority

 - No one would disagree that investment in energy generation should be prioritised given the critical importance of this particular sector in the economy.
 Appropriate allocation will need to be made in the budget towards this.
-Synchronisation of various steps involved is important in this context. - An incentive-based programme may be undertaken, where divisions or departments with successful completion of projects will be given priority in fund allocation.
+Synchronisation of various steps involved is important in this context. - An incentive-based program may be undertaken, where divisions or departments with successful completion of projects will be given priority in fund allocation.

-3.9.2 Fund
+9.2 Fund

-- Matching fund for foreign-aided projects should be made available towards proper implementation of the ADP projects in due time. - Over centralisation and bottlenecks in fund release will need to be addressed.
-A common policy could be that once included in the ADP, the projects should not require further approval by other agencies.
+- Matching fund for foreign aided projects should be ensured towards proper implementation of the ADP projects in due time. - Over centralisation and bottlenecks in fund release will need to be addressed.
+A common policy could be that once included in the ADP the projects should not require further approval by other agencies.

-3.9.3 Priorities and Action Plan
+9.3 Priorities & Action Plan

 - Project-wise action plans should be prepared for timely completion of all the ongoing projects.
-To start with, the government ought to put emphasis on preparing action plans for top 100 projects selected by the Planning Commission.
-Power and infrastructural projects should get highest priority while preparing this list.
-These action plans should be prepared by the respective project authorities and to be approved by the heads of their implementing agencies. - These action plans should also take into account the current status of implementation, a realistic view on what could be achieved during the remaining period of the project, with available resources and the available implementation capacity. - The plan should clearly spell out time-bound monitorable actions and identify authorities responsible for implementation.
-Activities which are not implementable during the tenure of the project and are not of high priority may be dropped, and resource allocated for those may be surrendered or suitably reappropriated. - The manpower requirements of the projects as per Development Project Proposals (DPP) should be fulfilled; vacant positions should be filled-up

-Matching fund for foreignaided projects should be made available towards proper implementation of the ADP projects in due time
+To start with the government may put emphasis on preparing action plans for top 100 projects selected by the planning commission.
+Power and infrastructural projects should get highest priority while preparing the list.
+These action plans should be prepared by the respective project authorities and to be approved by the head of their implementing agencies. - These action plans should also take into account the current status of implementation, a realistic view on what could be achieved during the remaining period of the project, with available resources and the available implementation capacity. - The plan should clearly spell out time-bound monitorable actions and identify authorities responsible for implementation.
+Activities which are not implementable during the tenure of the project and are not of high priority may be dropped and resource allocated for those may be suitably surrendered or reappropriated. - The manpower requirements of the projects as per Development Project Proposals (DPP) should be fulfilled; vacant positions should be filled-up immediately, specially the position of the Project Director (PD).
+Full time project director should be made available to all projects, unless DPP provides for deployment of a part-time project director. - Each action plan should be prepared by the respective project authorities through a process of consultation with all major key players involved in implementation of the projects.
+Enhancing as far as possible the role of the local governments in the implementation of these action plans is also important. - Implementation of these action plans should be started as early as possible, preferably from the beginning of the next fiscal year.